Brave (web browser): Privacy

+Brave detects 0 trackers or ads on Wikipedia.

 Reception of the Brave browser has been mixed.
 The browser has received coverage for its privacy-focused features, including its built-in ad blocker and protections against tracking techniques such as browser fingerprinting, local port enumeration, cross-site leaks, and bounce tracking.
 These features are bundled under the Brave Shields system, which comes enabled by default.
 Brave also includes a Private Window mode that routes browsing activity through the Tor network, that claimed to increase anonymity when accessing websites.
 Independent tests have generally supported some of Brave's privacy claims.
 In tests conducted by the Electronic Frontier Foundation's Cover Your Tracks project, Brave was one of the few browsers to receive a "strong protection" rating and was found to include randomized fingerprinting protections.
-Similarly, Brave scores highly on PrivacyTests.org, an independent comparison site maintained by privacy researcher Arthur Edelstein.
+Similarly, Brave scores highly on PrivacyTests.org, a comparison site maintained by privacy researcher Arthur Edelstein.
 While Edelstein is employed by Brave Software, he has stated that the project is maintained independently of his work at the company.
 A 2021 academic study comparing data collection practices across browsers found that Brave transmitted the least amount of identifying data to its parent company.

 However, Brave's privacy practices have not been without criticism.
 In 2020, the company was found to be appending affiliate referral codes to the end of certain cryptocurrency exchange URLs typed into the browser's address bar.
 The practice applied to exchanges such as Binance and Coinbase, and was later discovered to extend to suggested search queries for terms like "bitcoin" and "ethereum".
 Following media attention, Brave CEO Brendan Eich called the behavior a mistake, and stated that the use of affiliate content would be made opt-in going forward.
 The browser's Private Window with Tor feature has also been subject to scrutiny.
 In 2021, researchers reported that DNS queries for .onion addresses were being leaked outside of the Tor network due to a misconfiguration in how Brave handled name resolution.
 The company later patched the issue.
 In 2022, Brave faced further criticism for bundling its paid virtual private network (VPN) product, Brave Firewall + VPN, into installations of its Windows browser, even for users who had not subscribed to the service.

+In April 2026, Firefox 149 shipped adblock-rs component of Brave for experimentation to improve the Enhanced Tracking Protection feature of Firefox.